 A brain injury not only severely affects the victim, it also seriously impacts their family and other loved ones.
 Brain injuries are life-altering to all involved and can change a family's future.
-If a family member or other loved one has suffered a brain injury due to the negligence of a medical professional, you have grounds for a medical malpractice lawsuit.
+If a family member or other loved one has suffered a brain injury due to the negligence of a medical professional in New York, you have grounds for a medical malpractice lawsuit.
 Your first step in recovering compensation for the injury is to consult an experienced NY brain damage attorney.

 Medical negligence leading to brain injury can take many forms, including:

 - Early life injuries: The competent care of a trained obstetrician is vital to the healthy delivery of an infant.
 An obstetrician is responsible for testing and accurate diagnoses during pregnancy, competent techniques and decisions during delivery, and the early life care of an infant.
 Poor decisions by a physician during the prenatal, natal, and postnatal phases of a pregnancy can result in brain damage, leading to cerebral palsy, retardation, and other birth defects.

 - Failure to diagnose: Anyone who follows the news media knows about the discovery of the long-term affects of concussions.
 The National Football League (NFL) and National Hockey League (NHL) are now the subjects of lawsuits for failure to recognize the long-term impact of repeated head trauma.
 Only recently have the NFL and NHL introduced measures to keep concussed players from returning to the game.
 If a physician fails to recognize a brain injury or the severity of it, they can be held negligent.